microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-mplab/README.md

 3. Change post build command *(project name -> Properties -> Conf -> Building -> Execute this line after build)* to `"C:\Program Files (x86)\Microchip\MPLABX\v5.45\mplab_platform\bin\hexmate"  ${ImagePath} -o${ImagePath}  -FILL=0xFFFF@0x0000:0x1FFFB -CK=0x0000-0x1FFFB@0x1FFFC+0xFFFFFFFFw-4g-5p0x04C11DB7`

-**Note:** The system path for hexmate tool is dependent on the MPLAB version installed and the operating system used.
+**Note:** *Change the system path of hexmate tool as per MPLAB X IDE installation directory on the PC.*

 ## Summary
 This example demonstrates how CRCSCAN peripheral can be used to perform integrity check on Flash memory.
 It also demonstrates use of MNVCTRL peripheral to perform read and write operations on Flash memory in runtime.